LucienTran/slate/source/index.html.md

     }
 ```

-You will need to post your json to following url by replacing [DEVICE_KEY] with the key that you get from previous step.
+You will need to post your JSON to the following url by replacing [DEVICE_KEY] with the key that you found from the previous step.

 `https://platform.hut34.io/botquery?platform=msft&key=[DEVICE_KEY]`